Costume Quest 2: Plot

 Costume Quest 2 picks up where the DLC expansion of Costume Quest, "Grubbins on Ice", left off; Everett, Lucy, Wren, and Reynold are trapped inside a nexus of portals with no clear way out.
 They decide to jump into one of the portals, which prompts the player to choose which of the two siblings, Wren and Reynold, they wish to play as.
 After jumping in the portal, the kids return to Halloween night.
 There, they find their dentist, Dr. Orel White, speaking with a time wizard, who opens a portal to the past that Orel jumps into.
 As the wizard disappears, Wren and Reynold are confronted by a man hiding in a bush who opens another portal which leads to a future where Halloween has been outlawed and Orel rules a dental dystopia.

 The man, who reveals himself to be an older Everett, along with his wife Lucy, task the kids with travelling to the past to reclaim a talisman with the ability to open a gateway to the monster world before Orel himself can steal it.
 In the past, they encounter a younger Orel White who stalls their progress.
 With the help of a boy named Monty, they eventually locate the talisman, but are unable to prevent future Orel from stealing it.
-They return to the future having failed their mission, where they are captured and sent to a school, where they find Everett and Lucy's daughter Hailey and must break out and confront Orel directly.
+They return to the future having failed their mission, where they are captured and sent to a school, where they find Everett and Lucy's daughter Halley and must break out and confront Orel directly.

 While in the future, the kids eventually encounter a retinal scanner which requires Orel to access.
 Travelling back to the past, the kids gain Orel as an ally, who, in the final battle against future Orel, denounces the actions of his future self and takes part in defeating him.
 Having changed the heart of younger Orel, the kids return to their present where Dr. White is now no longer evil.

 Reception

-Costume Quest 2 received lukewarm scores from reviewers, who stated that the game's new methods and abilities added more charm to the game than the original.
+Costume Quest 2 received mixed scores from reviewers, who stated that the game's new methods and abilities added more charm to the game than the original.
 In their review, IGN stated, "Costume Quest 2's combat and story are both surprisingly good for an RPG that concludes in roughly a half-dozen hours.
 Navigation is iffy, and the healing system is a bit broken even after a major revision, but its humor and personality shine through to make this a good Halloween bounty."